EPE: “Ensuring thatUM its partners are firmly embedded in a shared strategy”

 An agreement was also signed with the National Institute of Higher Education for Agriculture, Food, and the Environment (Institut Agro).
 What does it entail?

-With regard to university governance, does this statutory change affect the election process and the role of the university president?
+With regard to the University’s governance, does this statutory change affect the method of election and the role of the University president?

-The conditions for electing the university president remain unchanged.
-The president’s responsibilities have been expanded to align with the new organizational structure, particularly in relation to the constituent units.
+The conditions for electing the University president remain unchanged.
+The president’s responsibilities have been expanded to reflect the new organizational structure, particularly with regard to relations with the constituent units.

 Three new statutory vice-presidencies are being created.
 Which ones, and what will their roles be?